william1357chen/Object-Oriented-Programming-in-CPP-CS2124/Classes/Inheritance/Inheritance.md

 Constructors:

 * Note that in C++ the virtual mechanism *does not work* inside constructors.
 Specifically, if the Base constructor calls a virtual method that is redefined in the Derived class, it is the version in the Base class that will be used.
 Why do this?
 The reasoning is simple: during initialization of the Base object, the Derived object has not yet been initialized, so it is probably a bad idea to call any of its functions.
 Here is the program that demostrates this concept.
-[The complete program]()
+[The complete program](./code%20snippets/code%20in%20notes/NoPolymorphismFromBaseConstructor.cpp).

 Conclusion: